So, here’s Kaleido

 Our 200-unit insulin cartridges are filled and primed in the same step.
 Once they’re filled, they just click into place and are ready for action.
 Kaleido insulin cartridges can be filled with either NovoRapid® or Humalog®.

-Our pumps are waterproof in up to one metre.
+Our pumps are waterproof for up to 1.5 metres for 1 hour

-Fill your Kaleido insulin cartridge with 200 units of fast acting insulin – NovoRapid® or Humalog®
+Fill your Kaleido insulin cartridge with 200 units of rapid acting U-100 insulin – NovoRapid® or Humalog®

 Three days of use